 The Baby Safe Project, created by the award winning organization Grassroots Environmental Education, provides information to pregnant women about the potential hazards of wireless radiation from commonly used devices in the critical time of fetal development.
-(1) They highlight important research and also give recommendations for safer use of wireless devices.
+(1) They highlight critical peer reviewed research and also provide recommendations for safer use of wireless devices.

 Baby Safe Project Video

-Yale physician, Dr. Hugh Taylor, discusses his research on radiofrequency exposure to pregnant mice resulting in behavioral effects in their offspring.
+Dr. Hugh Taylor, Chair Obstetrics, Gynecology, and Reproductive Sciences, Yale School of Medicine, discusses his research on radiofrequency exposure to pregnant mice resulting in behavioral effects in their offspring.

 The Baby Safe Project advises the following for pregnant women: